Traditional hardwood restoration is a lengthy, messy, smelly process. And it’s expensive, too!

-Clean Tile and More uses a completely different process to restore and protect your wood flooring investment.
-There’s no mess and little odor; it’s fast drying, and — best of all — it's about a quarter of the cost of traditional restoration processes.
+Clean Tile and More uses a the screen and recoat process to restore and protect your hard wood flooring investment.
+There’s little mess and odor; it’s fast drying, and — best of all — it's about a third of the cost of traditional restoration processes.
 And we can correct your wood product nightmare as well!

 Hand-scraped wood has a beautiful, rustic feel.
 After a few years, sometimes the luster is gone and all you see are scratches - a little more "rustic" than you may have planned!

 So now what?
-If you bring in a traditional wood restoration company, their only option is to SAND your floors: NOT an option if you're interested in retaining that hand scraped look!
+If you bring in a traditional wood restoration company, their only option is to SAND your floors flat: NOT an option if you're interested in retaining that hand scraped look!

 We can clean your hand-scraped floors and add a protective sealant to restore their look.